kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 * Being able to write solid code and collaborate with the team and community
 * Understanding the project's code base and internals
-* Doing PRs from our backlog or roadmap; maintainers need to work towards a common goal
+* Doing pull requests from our backlog or roadmap; maintainers need to work towards a common goal
 * Learning how the team works, including processes for testing, quality standards and code review
-* Evidence of already having started PRs and code reviews under the guidance of maintainers; including asking for help where needed
+* Evidence of already having started pull requests and code reviews under the guidance of maintainers; including asking for help where needed

 ## Application process